marbl/MetagenomeScope/README.md

 The short answer is "probably palindromes."
 Below is a more detailed answer.

+##### Strand-separated components

-**Strand-separated components.** Consider the following example GFA file from FAQ 1:
+Consider the following example GFA file from FAQ 1:

 ```gfa
 H	VN:Z:1.0